Drew-Macgibbon/Drew-MacGibbon/README.md

 I believe that my wealth of knowledge will be immensely valuable for any development team, especially if you’re using Vue and are a small to medium size business.

 My strength is my diverse experience in business/full-stack development/marketing & design which allows me to develop products/features from a business-first angle.
-Why do I say this?

 With this experience comes the ability to communicate clearly what needs to be done and explain my thinking behind it.
 I’m not afraid to challenge your ideas if I think I have a better solution, but happy to admit when your idea is better.

-I’m currently living in India as I scale my own businesses, this is why I’m seeking some extra funds.
-It’s also because of this that I’m able to offer my services at an extremely competitive rate.
+I’m currently living in India freelancing to fund my own business ventures.
+Because of this, I’m able to offer my services at an extremely competitive rate.

 If we form a long-term working relationship I’d be happy to help you scale your business with cost-effective Indian talent.

-**Languages and Tools:**